missionpinball/mpf-docs/config/magnets.rst

 ~~~~~~~~~~~~
 Single value, type: string name of a :doc:`coils <coils>` device.

-be a coil listed in the :doc:`/config/coils` section of your machine config
-file.

-This setting is required.

 Note that is any of the magnet activation times are longer than 255ms and the
 magnet pulse power is 100%, then you will need to add ``allow_enable: true``
 to the coil's entry in the ``coils:`` section of the machine config.